roo-one/bigLlama/README.md

 - 🌱 I’ve completed my degree in Software Engineering in 2023 and have experience with **Python, C#, Javascript, Angular**

-- 👨‍💻 All of my projects are available at [ruanbriers.com](https://ruanbriers.com/)

 - 📫 How to reach me: <br/>**ruan.briers02@gmail.com**

 <h3 align="left">Connect with me:</h3>